microsoft/MASS/README.md

 ```

 ## Supervised NMT
-During MASS pre-training, the source and target languages are pre-trained in one model, with the corresponding langauge embeddings to differentiate the langauges.
+During MASS pre-training, the source and target languages are pre-trained in one model, with the corresponding language embeddings to differentiate the languages.
 During MASS fine-tuning, supervised sentence pairs are directly used to train the NMT models.
 We provide pre-trained and fine-tuned models:

 | Languages | Fine-tuned Model  | BPE codes | Vocabulary | BLEU |
 |:---------:|:-----------------:| ---------:| ----------:|:----:|